bakape/shamichan/README.md

 Optional npm deps for various features:

 * ~~daemon~~ (broken currently)
-* icecast now-playing banners: node-expat, request
+* icecast now-playing banners: node-expat
 * [send](https://github.com/visionmedia/send) (if you want to serve static files directly from the node.js process; useful in debug mode also)